ZhiWei-Ou/nvim-config/ReadMe.md

 # nvim-config
-The Neovim configuration, integrated with common LSPs and nice themes.
+A **Neovim** configuration, integrated with common LSPs and nice themes.

----

 ## Table of contents
 - [nvim-config](#nvim-config)